shapeintheglass/DanielleRandomizer/modinfo.md

 [*]Randomize all enemies - Randomizes all typhon/corrupted operators.
 Does not spawn unkillable entities such as turrets or tentacles.
 Also randomizes friendly operators.
 [*]Randomize neuromods - Randomizes the neuromod skill tree within each category [*]Randomize fab plan costs
-[*]All cosmetic randomizations
+[*]More guns - adds randomized guns to the item spawn pool [*]All cosmetic randomizations
 [/list]

 [size=4]Chaotic[/size]

 Intended for brave souls who would like to go a little further than the safe zone.
+Anything can happen.
+Warning: Chaotic randomization is known to cause the most crashes/soft locks.

 Settings:
 [list]